Najmul-Hasan-Sobuj/Laravel-Ecommerce/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability within E-commerce, please send an e-mail to Md.
+Najmul Hasan via [najmulhasansobuj87@gmail.com](mailto:najmulhasansobuj87@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License